lavec0324/Pewlett-Hackard-Analysis/README.md

 From the tables below we can see:

-* PH has a disproportionate population of senior personnel
+* PH has a disproportionate population of senior personnel retiring which includes engineers and staff
-* Senior Engineers have the b
+* There is a very small population of managers retiring
-* Managers are not
+* Overall numbers of mentors is small relative to the retiring staff which would be an issue as even with one person have several mentorees they would still not be able to cover the retiring population
-*
+* That disproportion gets even greater when looking at the senior engineers, where potential mentors are outnumbered by retirees by over 150 to 1

 #### Retirement eligible grouping by title: